GSA/piv-guides/pages/start.md

 Before you buy a card reader, look around and ensure you don't already have one.
 A large portion of government laptops have the card readers already, and desktops may have keyboards with readers built-in.

 If you have a Mac OSX or Linux based computer, you probably don't have a card reader built in.
-Find a card reader option that you like and let's move to Middleware.
+Find a card reader option that you like and let's move on to Middleware.

 #### Middleware
 _Middleware_ as a general computer term can encompass any software that provides integration points for an application.
 In the Standards for PIV credentials, the term _PIV middleware_ is used and a common question is "What is the difference between PIV Middleware and general smartcard middleware?"
 To simplify, we'll define the two terms as we use them for PIV credentials in these guides: